Creating and Running a Slim Project in ServBay

 39

-How to use: Visit https://servbay-slim-test.local/redis-example
+How to access: Visit https://servbay-slim-test.local/redis-example

 Summary